MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enable-PSSessionConfiguration.md

 ### Example 4: Re-enable a session and specify a new security descriptor

-This command re-enables the **MaintenanceShell** session configuration and specifies a new security descriptor for the configuration.
+This example re-enables the **MaintenanceShell** session configuration and specifies a new security descriptor for the configuration.

 ```powershell